Ancient-Wisdom.Co.Uk

 Orca da Lapa (left), Orca do Santo (right)

-Orca do Outeiro do Rato: Another passage-mound, only a lot smaller and mostly destroyed, This structure is dated at around 3,500 BC.
+Another passage-mound, only a lot smaller and mostly destroyed, This structure is dated at around 3,500 BC.
 It is orientated towards a nearby hill and the passageway is so small that by the look of it one would have had to crawl along it to get in originally.

-Orca do Santo: This completely demolished passage-mound has apparently little to offer.
+This completely demolished passage-mound has apparently little to offer.
 It has been stripped of almost all its original stones and small eucalyptus trees are growing aggressively through the ground in and around the site.

 However, just across the way, hidden in the long grass are the following two stones.
 They appear aligned to each other, but not to the mound.
+The stone with the cut-marks in it has been balanced deliberately suggesting that this is a alignment of some sort.

-orca do santo (ancient-wisdom.co.uk)
+orca do santo (ancient-wisdom.com)

-The 'Quarry': Within sight of the Orca do Santo is this quarry face where it is still possible to see prehistoric cut-marks in the rocks.
+Within sight of the Orca do Santo is this quarry face where it is still possible to see prehistoric cut-marks in the rocks.

 The same quarry marks can be seen at the 'quarry' as seen on megaliths around the complex.

-(Click here for other examples of prehistoric quarry-marks)
+(Other examples of prehistoric quarry-marks)

 Orca 1 do Ameal: